Apple Beats Back $300 Million LTE Patent Ruling

 Apple just scored a major win in one of its longest-running legal battles.
 A U.S. federal appeals court has overturned a $300 million jury verdict that found the company liable for infringing LTE patents owned by Optis Wireless.

-The ruling, handed down on June 17, found that the trial judge overseeing the case failed to properly instruct the jury, specifically by lumping multiple patent claims into a single question.
+The ruling, handed down on June 17, found that the trial judge overseeing the case failed to properly instruct the jury, specifically by lumping multiple patent claims into a single question, as reported by Reuters.
 That, the court said, denied Apple its constitutional right to a unanimous verdict on each individual claim.

 The case now heads back to the drawing board.
 A new trial will decide not only whether Apple infringed the patents, but also whether it owes Optis anything at all.